SheathedBlade/The-World-of-Luciradis/content/Characters/Saria Pulse.md

 > _// K.M. edit //_
 > Since the fall of the Stalwryn Kingdom, Saria dropped her title of Lead Vanguard.
 King Varens expressed interest in relieving both Saria's and Ren's duties as knights out of respect for their yearning to explore the world.

 Curiously, Saria chose not to input her family's name as her last name.
 When filling out paperwork for her application to the royal knights, she was conflicted as to whether or not to include the name she loathed so much.
 Ultimately, Saria decides not to associate herself with her previous family, and tells us she wanted a name to symbolize the companionship between her and Ren in their journey together.
-In addition, her chosen name would fit quite well with her enhanced hearing of heartbeats through the Concept of the Shimmering Wings.
+In addition, her chosen name would fit quite well with her enhanced hearing of heartbeats through the Concept of the Expanse.
 Thus, she put "Pulse" as her last name.

 > _// K.M. edit //_
 > Keen on reigniting her love of exploring the unknown (a dream that was shared with Arzen), she took to the cosmos at some indefinite point in time, exploring different worlds and meeting new people.
 Shortly after the start of the conflict with the Stargazer, she would return to aid in the battle.